vdbulcke/oidc-client-demo/README.md

 # oidc-client-demo

 `oidc-client` is a CLI tool for testing OIDC integration.
-See CLI docs [here](https://github.com/vdbulcke/oidc-client-demo/blob/main/doc/oidc-client.md).
+It is also a reference implementation for [oauthx](https://github.com/vdbulcke/oauthx) the oauth2 library used.

 ## Documentation